puppetlabs/puppetdb/documentation/api/query/v4/facts.markdown

 ## Paging

-The v4 `/facts` endpoint does not allow ordering by fact value, but otherwise supports the common PuppetDB paging URL parameters.
+The v4 `/facts` endpoint supports all the common PuppetDB paging URL parameters.
 For more information, please see the documentation on [paging][paging].
-Ordering by value is supported on the fact-contents endpoint.